We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 And when you lay down on the bed, you can feel yourself displacing the grid formation.
 The little squares fold, bend, compress, and mold to your body’s shape.

 I have to admit, it was a little weird at first, but after a while, you start to like the feeling.

-Wrapping the 3 layers is a soft, comfortable cover.
+Wrapping the three layers is a soft, comfortable cover.
 Like most bed-in-a-box mattresses, the company recommends you just spot-clean the cover instead of machine washing it.

 Along with its original mattress, Purple offers a few other types of mattresses: